Build a Sustainable Home for Orphans in Belize

-Developmental volunteers benefit this building project because they provide extra support and man-power to help with the above practices, as well as initiatives taking place on the ground.
+This project benefits from receiving the practical support and man-power to help develop the much need centre for children up to the age of 18, who under Belizean Law have to leave the foster system at age 16.
 The project is making slower progress than hoped so an injection of additional hands on deck will help it to meet its goals.
-As a volunteer on this project you will benefit by gaining a sense of perspective about your own life and possessions, and as well you will acquire an understanding of more traditional and eco-friendly approaches to building and farming.
+You will benefit by gaining a sense of perspective about your own life and possessions, and as well you will acquire an understanding of more traditional and eco-friendly approaches to building and farming.

 • Duration: 2-26 weeks

 • Cost: £1115 / $1951 for 2 weeks, £295 / $516 per each extra week

 • Location: San Ignacio and Cayo District, Belize

 • Project activities: Building, maintenance, construction, tree planting, environmental assessments.